Unrepl/unrepl/README.md

 The first message must be a `:unrepl/hello`.
 It's the only message whose tag is qualified.
 It's namespaced to make sniffing the protocol easier.
 (For example when connecting to a socket you may either get an existing unrepl repl or a standard repl that you are going to upgrade.)

-Its payload is a map which may have a `:commands` key mapping to a map of command ids (keywords) to template messages.
+Its payload is a map which may have a `:actions` key mapping to a map of action ids (keywords) to template messages.
+All those actions should be specific to the session.

 This is how an unrepl implementation advertises its capabilities: by listing them along a machine-readable specification of the message to send to trigger them.

-The hello map may also have an `:escape` key which is an escape sequence (a string) to be sent before commands.
-Example values are `"\uOO10"` (unlikely even if non-escaped characters are legit inside strings) or `"\uE5CA\n[)\"[)"` which can't happen in readable clojure code.
-The `U+E5CA` is a (private use code point)[https://en.wikipedia.org/wiki/Private_Use_Areas] and its sole role is to make buffering of the input an unlikely occurence.

 The hello map may also have a `:session` key which is just an identifier (any type) allowing a client to recognize a session it has already visited (eg when getting a `:unrepl/hello` after a `:bye`).